-Calvin College is committed to an excellent educational experience for students and welcomes opinions and feedback regarding programs, services, and personnel.
+Calvin University is committed to an excellent educational experience for students and welcomes opinions and feedback regarding programs, services, and personnel.
 All students have the right to register a concern regarding a college policy or procedure or a person’s behavior as described in the policies referred to below:

 Challenging the accuracy of student records – See Calvin’s FERPA policy.

 Concerns about academic sanctions given as a result of academic dishonesty – See the procedures outlined in the Student Handbook.

 Concerns and appeals regarding faculty, courses, or general teaching effectiveness – See the Faculty Concerns, Protest, and Appeals section of the Calvin’s Student Handbook.
 Complaints can be registered at any time using the Comment-on-Faculty form, available in the college’s online portal.

 Concerns about online or out-of-state courses – Calvin participates in the State Authorization Reciprocity Agreement (SARA) which governs how it can offer on-line courses to students in other states (except for California and Massachusetts which do not participate in SARA).
 SARA requires that students in another state who wish to register a complaint related to one of Calvin’s on-line courses should submit their complaint to the Michigan state portal agency.
 The contact person is: